 GFP Assay

 After cultures were grown to mid-log, 1 - 4mL was pelleted and resuspended in 1xPBS.
 In technical triplicate, 250 uL was plated in a clear 96-well plate and the OD600 was read by the SpectraMax® iD3 Multi-Mode Microplate Reader.
-200 uL of the sample was then transferred to a black 96-well plate and the fluorescent value was measured.
-Fluorescence was normalized to LVS containing an empty vector (pF) in 1xPBS and calculated relative to the corresponding OD600.
+200 uL of the sample was then transferred to a black 96-well plate and fluorescence was measured (RFU).
+The fluorescence from LVS containing an empty vector (pF) in 1xPBS was subtracted from the raw values and relative fluorescence was calculated by dividing the subtracted RFU values by OD600.
+The threshold for changes to be considered significant is a two-fold or greater change from fluorescence of control cells.

 β-Galactosidase Assay

-Cultures were grown to early mid-log (OD600 0.3 – 0.35) in triplicate.
+Assays were performed essentially as previously described (Trautmann, et al., 2023).
+Briefly, cultures were grown to early mid-log (OD600 0.3 – 0.35) in triplicate.
 Growth was halted by placing cultures on ice for at least 30 minutes before cells were added to tubes containing Z-buffer supplemented with β-mercaptoethanol.
 0.1% SDS and chloroform were added, cultures were vortexed, then allowed to come to 28°C for 10 minutes prior to the addition of the substrate O-nitrophenyl- β -galactopyranoside (ONPG).
 Reactions were stopped upon reaching a yellow color, OD420 0.6-0.9.

 REFERENCES